 Next we placed the potatoes in the trench, cut side down and eye side up, 12-18″ apart:

 Once they were all in place, we covered the trench back over with dirt, and watered it.
 I used wooden stakes to mark the rows:

 The Deep Hole Method

 The first row I planted was using a deep hole method.
-Using a post hole digger, I dug 10 holes 12″ deep, spacing them 12-18″ apart:
+It’s easy to learn how to use a posthole digger, which is what I used to dig 10 holes 12″ deep, spacing them 12-18″ apart: